PhD in Education, Adult & Higher Education

-The PhD requires one year of on-campus full-time residency.
-The residency requirement consists of two consecutive semesters of full-time enrollment (6-9 credits per semester) in PhD coursework.
+The PhD requires one year of on campus full-time residency.
+The residency requirement consists of two consecutive semesters (fall and spring) of full-time enrollment (6-9 credits per semester) in PhD coursework.

 Each doctoral student's committee must consist of at least four approved members.
 The majority of the committee should be made up of faculty from the degree-granting department.
 The chair and one other approved member must be from the Adult & Higher Education faculty.
 Two other approved members will be selected based upon their ability to contribute to the student's studies leading up to and through the dissertation research.
 These two committee members must have academic credentials in the area of the student's program of study and be approved by the Head of the Department of Education and Dean of The Graduate School.
 For information regarding graduate representatives, please refer to the Graduate School policy.

 The student should carefully select his/her graduate committee chair after thorough conversations with those Adult & Higher Education faculty members that he/she believes might have an interest in their doctoral research agenda and/or the ability to work with them toward generating a defensible dissertation.
 The chair will give leadership and approval regarding the balance of the committee's potential membership.
 The committee, as a whole, is subject to the approval of the Head of the Department of Education.
 The chair will facilitate program approval, comprehensive exam planning and clarification, proposal hearing, and dissertation defense.
 Chairs and members of a student's committee are subject to change.
 Revision to the program of study can be made during the course of study with the chair's approval.